iampeterndumba/iampeterndumba/README.md

 required to build and deploy a Machine Learning models in production.

 ### Experience
-I have previously worked as an IT Technician at Ministry of Agriculture.
-Currently a self-employed IT consultant, and I  mostly work with startup companies to help them incorporate technologies into their businesses.
+I have previously worked as an IT Technician at the Ministry of Agriculture.
+Currently, I am working as a self-employed IT consultant, and I  mostly work with startup companies to help them incorporate technologies into their businesses.

 ### Skills